 Our principal office is located at 3 More London Riverside, London SE1 2RE, United Kingdom, where we lease office space.
-We also lease office space in White Plains, New York.
-The office space in these two locations is held under four leases that terminate between August 2018 and January 2020 and under these leases we pay £0.3 million per year.
+We also lease office space in New York, New York.
+The office space in these two locations is held under four leases that terminate in 2020 and 2021.
+We pay £0.5 million per year under these leases.
 We intend to add new facilities as we add employees, and we believe that suitable additional or substitute space will be available as needed to accommodate any such expansion of our operations.